 Financial infidelity occurs when one spouse intentionally misrepresents their financial situation to the other.
 Whether it's saying a house payment was made when it wasn't or withholding money from a paycheck for personal spending, hiding money makes it difficult to regain trust in a marriage.

-Pay close attention to your bank statements, evaluate monthly or weekly budgets, and observe spending habits in general.
-These provide some evidence to back up any difficult conversations you need to have.
+Pay close attention to your bank statements, evaluate your monthly or weekly budgets, and observe your overall spending habits.
+These provide evidence to support any difficult conversations you need to have.

 Mounting debt due to lifestyle choices

 Perhaps you got a promotion at work, or maybe you just got your year-end bonus.
-These are moments to celebrate, but just because you have a little more doesn't mean you need to be spending more.
+These are moments to celebrate, but just because you have a little more doesn't mean you need to spend more.

-Accumulating debt due to poor lifestyle choices can quickly drain your disposable income and even impact any savings you might have.
+Accumulating debt from poor lifestyle choices can quickly drain your disposable income and even erode any savings you have.
 If your partner doesn't want to live within your means, this is another sign it might be time to move on.

 Not having a solid emergency fund